mingzhi361/mingzhi361.github.io/_pages/about.md

   - /about.html
 ---

-I am a MA Candidate in Economics at School of Economics & Trade, Hunan University.
-My interests are primarily in Regional and Environmental Economics.
+I am a MA student in Economics at [Hunan University](https://en.wikipedia.org/wiki/Hunan_University#General_Rankings "湖南大学").
+My interests are primarily in regional and environmental economics.
 Please see my [CV](files/mingzhi361-CV.pdf).

-Recently, I am learning and exploring machine learning and computer technology to apply the latest methods to economic research.
+Recently, I have been actively learning to apply machine learning techniques to my empirical research.

 Contact: mingzhi361@hnu.edu.cn